-- Maintaining an attitude of 'it could happen here' where safeguarding is concerned. - Identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a safe environment in which children can learn. - Knowing what to do if a child tells them they are being abused, exploited, or neglected. - Being able to reassure 'victims' that they are being taken seriously and that they will be supported and kept safe. - Recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal). - Identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans. - Raising any concerns for a child following the Colleges safeguarding policies and procedures. - Being aware of local authority referral processes and supporting social workers and other agencies following any referral. - Adhering to Teachers' Standards that teachers (which includes Principals) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within College which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, SEND policy, Attendance policy and Children Missing from Education.
+- Maintaining an attitude of 'it could happen here' where safeguarding is concerned. - Identifying concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - Providing a safe environment in which children can learn. - Knowing what to do if a child tells them they are being abused, exploited, or neglected. - Being able to reassure 'victims' that they are being taken seriously and that they will be supported and kept safe. - Recognising the barriers for children when wanting to make a disclosure (verbal or non-verbal) and knowing what other methods are suitable. - Identifying children who may benefit from early help, (providing support as soon as a problem emerges) and the part they play in these support plans.

+- Raising any concerns for a child following the Trust and schools safeguarding policies and procedures. - Being aware of local authority referral processes and supporting social workers and other agencies following any referral. - Adhering to Teachers' Standards that teachers (which includes headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Being aware of systems within school which support safeguarding e.g. safeguarding policy, behaviour policy, code of conduct, SEND policy, Attendance policy and Children Missing from Education.